mbrt/keygen-post/post.md

    error();
 ```

-We want to check if `error` is reachable, by using symbolic variables `a` and `b`, assigned to variables of the program `v1` and `v2`.
+We want to check if `error` is reachable, by using symbolic variables `a` and `b`, assigned to the program's variables `v1` and `v2`.
 In line 2 we have the constraint `v1 > 0` and so, the symbolic engine adds a constraint to the symbolic variable `a`: `a > 0` for the branch taken or conversely `a <= 0` for the branch not taken.
 It then continues the execution first trying with the first constraint and than with the second.
 Whenever a new path condition is reached, new constraints are added to the symbolic state, until that condition is no more satisfiable.
-The execution engine tries to cover all code paths, by solving constraints.
-For each reached portion of the code, it outputs a test case covering that part of the program, giving concrete values for the input variables.
+The execution engine tries to cover all code paths, by solving those constraints.
+For each portion of the code reached, it outputs a test case covering that part of the program, providing concrete values for the input variables.
 In the particular example given, our symbolic execution engine can output the following test cases:

 * `v1 = 1`;
 * `v1 = -1`, `v2 = 0`.

 And this is enough to cover all the lines of code of the program.

-This approach is useful for testing, because it helps generating test cases for programs.
+This approach is useful for testing because it helps generating test cases for programs.
 It is often effective, and do not waste computational power of your brain.
-You know... tests are so difficult to do effectively!
+You know... tests are so difficult to do effectively, and brain power is such a scarce resource!

 I do not want to elaborate too much on this topic because it is way too big to fit in this article.
 Moreover, we are not going to use symbolic execution engines for testing purpose.
 This just because we don't like use things in the way are intended :)

 However, I will point you to some good references in the last section.
-Here I can list a series of common strengths and weaknesses of those engines, just to give you a little bit of background:
+Here I can list a series of common strengths and weaknesses of symbolic execution, just to give you a little bit of background:

+Strengths:
 * when a test case fails, the program is proven to be incorrect;
-* automatic test cases catch errors that often are overlooked in manual written test cases (this is from (KLEE paper)[http://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf]);
+* automatic test cases catch errors that often are overlooked in manual written test cases (this is from [KLEE paper](http://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf));
-* when it works is cool :) (and this is from (Jérémy)[https://twitter.com/__x86]);
+* when it works is cool :) (and this is from [Jérémy](https://twitter.com/__x86));

+Weaknesses:
 * when no tests fail we are not sure everything is correct, because no correctness proof is given; static analysis can do that when it works (and often does not!);
 * complete coverage for non trivial programs is often impossible, due to path explosion or constraint solver timeout;
 * scaling is difficult, and execution time can suffer;